Baja Gray Whale Watching

 Day 3

-You’ll enjoy one final whale watching session after breakfast in the morning before you are returned to Puerto Lopez Mateos by panga.
-After a chance to purchase a commemorative token in the small shops at the port, you’ll enjoy a hot seafood lunch at a local restaurant before the van ride back to Loreto.
-Check back into your hotel for a shower or take a stroll along the malecon before a farewell dinner (no-host) with your group where you can reminise about spy hopping whales, and frolicking dolphins.
+Guests on a 3-day trip will enjoy one final whale-watching session after breakfast in the morning before you are returned to Puerto Lopez Mateos by panga.
+On arrival we transfer to a restauarant operated by the local fishing cooperative.
+After we enjoy a hot seafood lunch we then return to Loreto, usually arriving between 3-4 pm.
+Check into your hotel for a shower or take a stroll along the malecon before a farewell dinner (no-host) with your group where you can reminisce about nature's wonders.

 Day 4